giusguerrini/xwterm/README.md

 Since the server has been written for testing and debugging purposes, security and resource control have been neglected.
 Also, there are some known bugs:

-- aiohttp has a known issue [aiohttp-issue-6978](https://github.com/aio-libs/aiohttp/issues/6978).
+- aiohttp has a known issue, described here: [aiohttp-issue-6978](https://github.com/aio-libs/aiohttp/issues/6978).
 In this application, it causes an excepion after the very first WebSocket connection.
 I am experiencing this issue in aiohttp 3.9.1 (the one available by default in my Linux Mint) but not (yet) in 3.11.13 (tested on Windows 10 only).
 As far as I know, the issue has never been solved officially.
 At least, I couldn't find any citation in aiohttp's changelog.
+This problem happens only if both HTTP and WebSocket services are active.
+If you are experiencing this issue, you can add the option **--fix-aiohttp** as a workaround.
+Whit this option, the WebSocket server is managed by a separate process running in background and in quiet mode (i.e., messages suppressed, including the initial port/bind address report).
 - On Windows 10, after the first session has been established, the program becomes insensitive to CTRL-C, and must be killed by Task Manager.
 This problem is probably related to the ConPTY subsystem, maybe some cleanup/detach code is required after child process has been lauched.